 The purpose of Phi Alpha is to "promote a closer bond among students of social work and promote humanitarian goals and ideas."
-To be eligible, MSW students must have completed one term of course work and achieved a minimum GPA of 3.5.
+To be eligible, MSW students must have completed 9 semester hours of required social work graduate courses or at least 37.5% of the total hours/credits required for the graduate degree, whichever is later achieved, and rank in the top 35% of their class.
+The dues are currently \$50 for lifetime membership.